tc39/proposal-temporal/docs/datetime.md

 This mode also matches the behavior of cross-platform standards like [RFC 5545 (iCalendar)](https://tools.ietf.org/html/rfc5545).

 During "skipped" clock time like the hour after DST starts in the Spring, this method interprets invalid times using the pre-transition time zone offset if `'compatible'` or `'later'` is used or the post-transition time zone offset if `'earlier'` is used.
-This behavior avoids exceptions when converting non-existent `Temporal.DateTime` values to `Temporal.Absolute`, but it also means that values during these periods will result in a different `Temporal.DateTime` in "round-trip" conversions to `Temporal.Absolute` and back again.
+This behavior avoids exceptions when converting non-existent `Temporal.DateTime` values to `Temporal.Instant`, but it also means that values during these periods will result in a different `Temporal.DateTime` in "round-trip" conversions to `Temporal.Instant` and back again.

 For usage examples and a more complete explanation of how this disambiguation works and why it is necessary, see [Resolving ambiguity](./ambiguity.md).

-If the result is earlier or later than the range that `Temporal.Absolute` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then a `RangeError` will be thrown, no matter the value of `disambiguation`.
+If the result is earlier or later than the range that `Temporal.Instant` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then a `RangeError` will be thrown, no matter the value of `disambiguation`.

 ### datetime.**toDate**() : Temporal.Date